renkun-ken/pipeR-tutorial/Pipe-operator/Pipe-to-first-argument.md

 #  [1] "p" "j" "o" "x" "q" "e" "z" "u" "i" "l" "f" "a" "m"
 ```

 There are situations where one calls a function in a namespace with `::`.
-In this case, the call must end up with parentheses with or without parameters..
+In this case, the call must end up with parentheses with or without parameters.

 ```r
 mtcars$mpg %>>%